 The Bhopal Disaster in 1984 is a good example of the causes and effects of air pollution on health.
 A poisonous gas leaked at a pesticide plant and killed 6,000 people in the city of Bhopal, India.

 The Great Smog is another air pollution-related event that happened in London when the deadly pollutants from coal-burning hung over the city and killed around 4,000 people.
 It also caused an incredible rise in cancer.

 In addition, the World Health Organization (WHO) lists air pollution as one of the world’s greatest killers.
 Even in the United States, it is estimated that around 41,000 people a year die due to air pollution.

 Aside from death, there are also thousands of more cases of people having respiratory problems thanks to air pollution.
 When not carefully monitored, air pollution can have a dramatic effect on your health and well being.

-A good way to reduce the risks associated with air pollution while indoors is to add an air purifier to your home or office.
-To find out more about how air purifiers operate and how they can help, take a look at that section of our site on this specific topic.
+While you can’t escape from the presence of outdoor air pollution, a good way to reduce the risks associated with air pollution while indoors is to add an air purifier to your home or office.

 Air purifiers clean the air by stripping it of all sorts of airborne pollutants.

 The less contaminants there are in the air around you, the less chance there is for you to breathe them in and get sick.